mzattera/v4j/README.md

 Please take a look what is in here before implementing anythign from scratch.

+#### `io.github.mzattera.v4j.util.statemachine`

+This package provides classes to represent state machines, which were used initially to produce by [Note 007](https://mzattera.github.io/v4j/007/).

+It is not meant to replace other, more sophisticated packages fro state machines; is has been created as a quick hack to provide required analysis capabilities.

 ### `io.github.mzattera.v4j.cmc`

 This is a [Xtext](https://www.eclipse.org/Xtext/) project created for [Note 006](https://mzattera.github.io/v4j/006/); please refer to it for more details.